learn-co-students/SENG-LIVE-062722-Phase-2/05_side_effects_and_data_fetching/slide.md

 ## Project Showcase Features

+- Persist projects to database upon submitting the ProjectForm
 - Load all projects from db on component load
 - Load all phase 4 projects from db when users click on the phase 4 button
 - Load all matching projects from db by phase and value in the search input